BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Arenal Volcano National Park to maximize my chances of seeing the volcano?
+When is the absolute best time to visit Arenal Volcano National Park to guarantee clear views of the volcano?

-What's the deal with the hot springs?
-Are they all touristy, and do you have a favorite?
+What's the deal with the hot springs in Arenal?
+Are they all the same, and which ones are worth the splurge?

-Are there any local customs or etiquette I should be aware of in La Fortuna?
+Are there any local customs or etiquette I should be aware of in the Arenal area?

 What is the cheapest month to visit Arenal Volcano National Park, Costa Rica?

-The cheapest months to visit Arenal Volcano National Park, Costa Rica are typically May and Jun during the off-season.
+The cheapest months to visit Arenal Volcano National Park, Costa Rica are typically Apr and May during the off-season.
 You can save 30-40% on hotels and flights compared to peak summer months.
 While weather may not be ideal, you'll enjoy fewer crowds and significant savings.

 How many days do you need in Arenal Volcano National Park, Costa Rica?